Reginleif88/reginleif_lab/docs/Project-11-VLAN-Network-Segmentation.md

 H-WIN-DC2 (Domain Controller) moves from the native VLAN to the Infrastructure VLAN:

+> [!IMPORTANT]
+> **Use VM Console, NOT RDP:** Perform all migration steps from the Hyper-V VMConnect console, not RDP.
+Step 1 changes the VLAN tag, which will immediately disconnect any RDP sessions since the VM will no longer be reachable on the old network.

 1. **Update VM Network Settings (on Hyper-V host):**

 ```powershell